 15. Deal With Your Cables

-With a Roku, PlayStation, DVD player, and a cable box, it's no surprise your entertainment center is a mess.
-Create ID tags for each plug from bread tags or cable ties, and bundle the clutter together with velcro strips.
+With a Roku, PlayStation, DVD player, and cable box, it's no surprise your entertainment center is a mess.
+Use bread tags or cable ties to create ID tags for each plug and bundle the clutter with Velcro strips.

 16. Put Clothes on New Hangers